Wynn Resorts Limited (WYNN) Stock: A Value Analysis

 Morgan Stanley gave a rating of “Equal-Weight” to WYNN, setting the target price at $77 in the report published on November 21st of the previous year.

-During the last 5 trading sessions, WYNN fell by -0.91%, which changed the moving average for the period of 200-days by +61.75% in comparison to the 20-day moving average, which settled at $109.17.
-In addition, Wynn Resorts Limited saw 30.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WYNN rose by +5.00%, which changed the moving average for the period of 200-days by +92.92% in comparison to the 20-day moving average, which settled at $108.59.
+In addition, Wynn Resorts Limited saw 35.70% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading